-The novel begins when the narrator, Nick Carraway, moves to Long Island after returning from the Great War.
-Although he is from the Midwest, he feels restless after the war, and believes that the East Coast is more interesting and exciting than his original home.
+The narrator, Nick Carraway, moves to Long Island after returning from World War I. Although he is from Minnesota, he feels restless after the war and believes that the East Coast is more interesting and exciting than the Midwest.

-After he locates to the fictional town of “West Egg” and begins his job as a bond salesman, Nick becomes reacquainted with a distant cousin, Daisy, and her husband, Tom Buchanan.
+After he relocates to the fictional town of “West Egg” and begins his job as a bond salesman, Nick becomes reacquainted with a distant cousin, Daisy, and her husband, Tom Buchanan.
 Both are from very wealthy families, and Tom is a successful businessman.
 Nick also meets their friend, Jordan Baker, a professional female golfer.
-Tom and Daisy live on East Egg, the more prestigious counterpart to West Egg.
-It turns out that Tom has mistress, Myrtle Wilson, the wife of a gas station and car dealership owner.
+Tom and Daisy live in East Egg, the more prestigious “old money” counterpart to West Egg, where people with “new money” live.
+Tom also has a mistress, Myrtle Wilson, the wife of a gas station and car dealership owner named George.

-The other important person that Nick meets is Jay Gatsby, his neighbor.
-Gatsby is extremely rich and holds lavish parties at his home, but has few close friends.
+One night, Nick meets Jay Gatsby, his neighbor.
+Although Gatsby is extremely rich and holds lavish parties at his home, he has few close friends.
 He invites Nick to one of his parties, and they become acquainted.
-Jordan approaches Nick to inform him that Gatsby and Daisy were once romantically involved, and asks Nick’s assistance in facilitating a reunion.
+Jordan approaches Nick to inform him that Gatsby and Daisy were once romantically involved and asks Nick’s assistance in facilitating a reunion.

-Gatsby and Daisy begin an affair, and soon it becomes apparent to Tom.
-He despises Gatsby, and informs Daisy that Gatsby is a criminal.
-This is indeed true: Gatsby is not from a family with money, but instead a self-made alcohol smuggler from a modest Midwestern family.
+Gatsby and Daisy begin an affair, which soon becomes apparent to Tom.
+He despises Gatsby and informs Daisy that Gatsby is a criminal.
+This is true: Gatsby is not from a family with money but is instead a self-made alcohol smuggler from a modest Midwestern family.
 After the revelation, Daisy and Gatsby drive away, and Daisy runs over Myrtle by accident.

-The two do not stop the car, and later Tom convinces a distraught Wilson that Gatsby drove the car.
-Wilson pursues Gatsby and murders him, then commits suicide.
+The two do not stop the car, and later Tom convinces a distraught George that Gatsby drove the car.
+George pursues Gatsby, murders him, then commits suicide.
 None of Gatsby’s party guests, nor any of his criminal associates, attend his funeral.
 Disillusioned, Nick makes up his mind to return to the Midwest.